-All of which come into question when an organization forces a change in relationship by introducing a relationship model other than that of employee.
+All of which come into question when an organization forces a change in relationships by introducing a relationship model other than that of an employee.
 In my own personal experience with outsourcing, as I had discussions with team members who were being asked to change their job from the company they choose to work for to the new outsourcer, those three phrases came back time and again as broken promises: “I thought I was making a difference.”
 “I thought the company had my back.”
 “I guess we’re not all in this together anymore.”

 Knowledge Continuity When people miss loved ones, they talk of a “hole in their heart.”
 When an organization loses people, it could be seen as having a “hole in its head” as well as its heart.
 Many times older employees with deep historical knowledge of the organization, people who are mentors and coaches (and also at the top of their salary bracket with little left in their career paths) find themselves forcibly retired, laid off or out-sourced.
 Emotional infrastructure comes into play here in two ways: first, organizations are making a clear statement about the value of long-term knowledge, which may raise questions about its ability to execute in the future.
 Second, they are making a statement about loyalty.
 For these very knowledgeable employees, the question goes something like, “if Bob wasn’t safe, then who is?”

 Narrow Opportunities I worked for a large aerospace company.
-The CIO I reported to had come up the ranks from the mail room.
+The CIO I reported to had come up the ranks from the mailroom.
 That was not a myth, it really happened.
 It would be unlikely today to find a Pitney Bowes employee that could express interest enough, or demonstrate skills enough, in the “core business” of the company they worked within to be moved from sorting mail to an entry-level IT or business position.
 More likely, in the “core competency” model, the mailroom clerk would be promoted to mailroom supervisor, and eventually a logistics manager.
 In a holistic employment model, people seek synergies and have a wide variety of options for growth.
-A new employee may not know until he or she gets their first job and are exposed to different kinds of work what they really want to do.
+A new employee may not know until he or she gets their first job and is exposed to different kinds of work that they really want to do.
 Outsourcing sets expectations early in a career and then reinforces those through the narrow competencies of the outsourced firm.
 It takes brave people to jump outside of domains.
 And those who want to, and don’t, aren’t as engaged.

 Who Owns Emotional Infrastructure?

 The short answer is nobody owns this problem.
 Most organizations don’t even know it is a problem because they don’t ask questions about the general work environment.
-They execute surveys focused on determining how people feel about the company, its strategy, its management and the employees direct management chain, but little if anything about business relationships.
+They execute surveys focused on determining how people feel about the company, its strategy, its management, and the employee’s direct management chain, but little if anything about business relationships.
 And that is how all of these alternative work relationships are viewed by the company, as business relationships.
 They aren’t people issues, they are business relationships.